AndresaCampos/resume/resume.md

 ### [Dark Energy Survey](https://www.darkenergysurvey.org/collaboration-and-sponsors/), USA | Analysis Team Lead

 * Weak Lensing Redshift Distributions | 10/2021 - Present
-  * Leading a team of 5+ scientists analyzing data of about 300 million galaxies.
+  * Leading a team of 5+ scientists analyzing data of the largest sample of galaxies observed so far, about 300 million galaxies.
   * Designed and implemented a pipeline that uses unsupervised learning and bayesian inference to estimate the redshifts of galaxies.
   * Rewarded with exclusive data access rights and co-authored over 30 publications.